kjappelbaum/oximachine_featurizer/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kjappelbaum/mof_oxidation_states/master?filepath=examples%2Fexample.ipynb)

 Mine oxidation states for structures from the (MOF) subset of the CSD and calculate features for them.
 Runscripts are automatically installed for the most important steps.
-Some of these runscripts contain harcoded paths, that would need to be updated.
+Some of these runscripts contain hardcoded paths, that would need to be updated.
 This code generates inputs that can be used with the [learnmofox package](https://github.com/kjappelbaum/learn_mof_ox_state.git).

 > ⚠️ **Warning**: For the mining of the oxidation states, you need the CSD Python API.